scordio/jimfs-junit-jupiter/README.md

 ```

 The behavior is equivalent to using `JimfsTempDirFactory` directly:
-`tempDir` is resolved into a Jimfs based temporary directory appropriate to the current operating system.
+`tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriate to the current operating system.

-Similarly to `@TempDir`, `@JimfsTempDir` can be used to annotate a field in a test class or a parameter in a
+Similar to `@TempDir`, `@JimfsTempDir` can be used to annotate a field in a test class or a parameter in a
 lifecycle method or test method of type `Path` or `File` that should be resolved into a temporary directory.

-For better control of the underlying Jimfs file system,
+For better control over the underlying in-memory file system,
 `@JimfsTempDir` offers an optional `value` attribute that can be set to the desired configuration, one of:
 * `FOR_CURRENT_PLATFORM`: appropriate to the current operating system (default)
 * `OS_X`: for a Mac OS X-like file system